DevCielo/PatternAnalysis-2025/recognition/flan_t5_lora_biolaysumm_47996377/README.md

 ![ROUGE Metrics](assets/rouge_metrics.png)

-### Key Observations
+### Observations

-1. **Convergence:** Both training and validation loss decrease steadily, indicating effective learning
-2. **No Overfitting:** Validation loss remains below training loss, suggesting good generalization
-3. **ROUGE Improvement:** ROUGE scores improve from step 5 to step 10, with best model selected at step 10
+Both training and validation loss decrease steadily, with no overfitting (validation loss stays below training loss).
+ROUGE scores improve from step 5 to step 10, with the best checkpoint selected at step 10 achieving ROUGE-Lsum of 0.3101.
-4. **ROUGE-2 Performance:** 0.1871 ROUGE-2 indicates good bigram/phrase-level matching
-5. **Best Checkpoint:** Model at step 10 achieved highest ROUGE-Lsum (0.3101)

 ### Model Size